 Frequently asked questions

-When is Gateway Road RRC closing?
+When did Gateway Road RRC close?

-Why is Gateway Road RRC closing?
+Why did Gateway Road RRC close?

 For a long period of time, reuse and recycling centres were the only option for residents to dispose of and recycle a number of material types and large amounts of waste.
 Since then, services have evolved, and in recent years the services available to residents have increased and improved significantly.
 This includes collections of a wider range of materials from the doorstep and alternative places to drop-off certain types of waste.